Manual Muscle Testing: Test the Strength

 Muscles may be re-tested periodically during rehabilitation to evaluate progress over time.

-Testing helps identify neuromuscular diseases, nerve damage, musculoskeletal injuries, spinal cord issues, and more.
+Testing helps identify neuromuscular diseases, nerve damage, musculoskeletal injuries, and cervical issues. spinal cord issues, and more.

 Relax muscles before testing.
 Avoid pain medications that could mask weakness.
 Wear comfortable clothes that allow movement.